 Gigha is breathtaking – silver beaches and beautiful bays, clear green seas, stunning views and amazing sunsets, lochs and gently sloping hillsides, as well as a plentiful variety of wildlife and birdlife.
 You can enjoy exploring the many archaeological and historic sites or welcome the peace and beauty of a walk or cycle.
 Whatever the time of year you can immerse yourself in the colours of Achamore Gardens that benefit from Gigha being low lying and influenced by the North Atlantic Drift resulting in the climate being drier and warmer than that normally associated with the west coast of Scotland.

 The beautiful water surrounding the island is perfect for paddle boarding, kayaking, or just taking a wee dip!
-The island does have an activity centre that has some equipment to hire.

 The Boathouse Restaurant has a great reputation for the finest Scottish seafood, which is sourced locally.